HED69/terminal-google-shell/README.md

 I added tools for osint, in the future I will also add installers for hacking tools

+(it is being developed in a script that will pay for the use of wifi through https://pawns.app)

 ![Test Image](https://media.discordapp.net/attachments/906088924693286962/1042052294390333500/Screenshot_2022-11-15_13.22.31.png?width=899&height=478)

 # OSINT